admxxi/spacex-graphql-react/README.md

 ### How did I decide which technologies to use as part of the solution
 I have chosen NextJS main to be able to try the ISR (SSG and SSR) out.

 Using the getStaticProps to prepare the date before renders the page and getStaticPaths to define the pages to be rendered at build time.
 Caching route by demand is a great feature in my opinion as well, you can see it working by fetch any not pre-fetched route e.g (/mission-detail/xx) where "xx" can be a number between 10 and 99

 It's great to see the both worlds (front/back) working together and how it can provide better performance, better search engine optimisation, file-system routing.
-The structure itself can promote a  rapid feature development, maintainability and scalability.
+The structure itself can promote a rapid feature development, better way to split data handling, still using React which is known by most of the developers.

+I am using BULMA as a CSS Framework to give it a bit of help and I skiped the usage of a pre-built components in order to do a bit styling myself, I am also using styled components rendering on the server side, on the codebase you can see that there is a Theme file, this object is passing through all components that any component can be styled using the theme colors variables.

 ### Improvements to be made
 They are all listed on the TODO list below.